Stolz/linux-cheat-sheets/squash_dir.md

 squash_dir is an init-script that when started uses the in-kernel squashfs (together with aufs or unionfs-fuse or others*) to mount a squashed directory rewritable and when stopped, recompresses the new directory.

+It comes very handy for people who is running low on disk space or using SSD disk drives.
+The access to the squashed dir is similar and usually is even faster than the normal method, pependig on the nature of the compressed data.

-*right now it can use:
+[*] right now it can use:

-sys-fs/aufs2
+ - sys-fs/aufs2
-sys-fs/unionfs-fuse
+ - sys-fs/unionfs-fuse
-sys-fs/funionfs
+ - sys-fs/funionfs
-sys-fs/unionfs
+ - sys-fs/unionfs
-sys-fs/aufs
+ - sys-fs/aufs

 ## Kernel modules